Haggle1996/RevolutionPack/NOTES.md

 - Turn off Edit Mode on HQM
 - Enviromine causes RotaryCraft blocks to lose metadata on fall
 - EIO filters use BC gates
+- Add more advanced ways of converting Raw Harder Ores to their non-raw equivalents.

 #Pack changes